elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 ## Exploring

 There is much more to Mix, and we will continue to explore it as we build our project.
 A [general overview is available on the Mix documentation](https://hexdocs.pm/mix/).
+Read [the Mix source code here](https://github.com/elixir-lang/elixir/tree/master/lib/mix).

 Keep in mind that you can always invoke the help task to list all available tasks: